 Distribution in the occupation of different strata

-Here we realized the mistakes that many agrofarmers commit in many places, including what is often published as a technological package by governmental agencies, where they argue that agroforestry is very good, ecologically very good, solves many problems, retrieves soils, improves soil, but for feeding humanity we need to get to work on the Principles of Green Revolution (pesticides and chemical fertilizers).
+Here we have noted the mistakes that many agrofarmers commit in many places, including information often published as a technological package by governmental agencies, where they argue that agroforestry is very good, ecologically very good, that it solves many problems, recuperates soils, improves soil, but that for feeding humanity we need to get to work on the principles of the Green Revolution (pesticides and chemical fertilizers).

-In accordance with what is being focused on, depending on the main economic culture, there is an occupation in the following way:
+In accordance with what is being developed, depending on the main economic culture, there is a focus in the following ways:

-1 – Strong emphasis on emerging and high strata in situations of accumulation (accumulation systems), when we want to focus on accumulation, for example, a plantation concentrating only on wood.
+1 – Strong emphasis on emerging and high strata in situations of accumulation (accumulation systems), when we want to focus on accumulation, for example, in a plantation concentrating only on wood.
 Examples: modern plantations of eucalyptus or pine trees.
 And these modern plantations in monocultures are not intelligent, because they could produce 30 to 50% more wood and of better quality if we planted pine and eucalyptus together, if we planted mahogany and eucalyptus together, we would produce much more, because we have the eucalyptus as an emerging plant that will produce a straight and much longer stem and the mahogany as high stratum, which is below the eucalyptus, so we work towards an optimization of the crops, for the optimal point.

-We need to understand this, because when Ernst speaks in the emerging stratum occupying 15 to 25%, it is not any forest that has this, a forest when it is at the peak of production of food for large animals, then yes, at that moment it has this percentage (15 to 25% of emerging shade) and we have the possibility of trying to make our plantations reach this percentage, just look at the Ernst Götsch plantations on his farm in Bahia, there we can clearly identify all the strata - emerging, High, Medium, Low.
+We need to understand this, because when Ernst speaks of the emergent stratum occupying 15 to 25%, it is not every forest that has this, only a forest that is at the peak of food production for large animals, then yes, at that moment it has this percentage (15 to 25% of shadefrom emergents) and we have the possibility of trying to make our plantations reach this percentage, just look at the Ernst Götsch plantations on his farm in Bahia, there we can clearly identify all the strata - emergent, high, medium, low.

-In the beginning when we begin to plant, we plant the strata in much greater density than in a mature, climax forest.
-For example, Ernst has been developing models where he plants 2220 eucalyptus trees per hectare, and this is one of the secrets, we do not prune the emerging ones, but we thin them out, and we prune the middle and upper strata when we have the low stratum as the focus of production (example of low strata: cocoa and coffee), or if we have avocado and lychee (high and medium), they would be part of the focus of production, but also provide a good part of the organic matter that the field produces, so we thin emerging plants as time passes.).
+In the beginning when we start to plant, we plant the strata in much greater density than in a mature, climax forest.
+For example, Ernst has been developing models where he plants 2220 eucalyptus trees per hectare, and this is one of the secrets, we do not prune the emergents, but we thin them out, and we prune the middle and upper strata when we have the low stratum as the focus of production (example of low strata: cocoa and coffee), or if we have avocado and lychee (high and medium), they would be part of the focus of production, but also provide a good part of the organic matter that the field produces, so we thin emerging plants as time passes.